Advanced life support: ALS providers

-Many healthcare providers are trained to administer some form of ALS.
+Many emergency healthcare providers are trained to administer some form of ALS.

 In out-of-hospital settings, trained paramedics and some specifically trained emergency medical technicians typically provide this level of care.
 Canadian paramedics may be certified in either ALS (Advanced Care Paramedic-ACP) or in basic life support (Primary Care Paramedic-PCP).
 Some Primary Care Paramedics are also trained in intravenous cannulation, and are referred to as PCP-IV (see paramedics in Canada).
 Emergency medical technicians (EMTs) are often skilled in ALS, although they may employ a slightly modified version of the medical algorithm.
 In the United States, Paramedic level services are referred to as advanced life Support (ALS).
 Services staffed by basic EMTs are referred to as basic life support (BLS).
 Services staffed by advanced emergency medical technicians can be called limited advanced life support (LALS), Intermediate Life Support (ILS), or simply advanced life support (ALS), depending on the State.
-In the Republic of Ireland, advanced life support (ALS) is provided by an advanced paramedic.
-Advanced Paramedic (AP) is the highest clinical level (level 6) in pre-hospital care in the Republic of Ireland based on the standards set down by PHECC, the Irish regulatory body for pre-hospital care and ambulance services.
-This terminology extends beyond emergency cardiac care to describe all of the capabilities of the providers.
+In Ireland, advanced life support (ALS) is provided by an advanced paramedic.
+Advanced Paramedic (AP) is the highest clinical level (level 6) in pre-hospital care in Ireland based on the standards set down by PHECC, the Irish regulatory body for pre-hospital care and ambulance services.
+In the United Kingdom paramedics are registered healthcare professionals with the Health and Care Professions Council and are qualified to ALS level.
+This terminology extends beyond emergency cardiac care to describe all the capabilities of the providers.

 In hospitals, ALS is usually given by a team of doctors and nurses, with some clinical paramedics practicing in certain systems.
-Cardiac arrest teams, or "Code Teams" in the US, generally include doctors and senior nurses from various specialties such as emergency medicine, anesthetics, general or internal medicine.
+Cardiac arrest teams, or “Code Teams” in the US, generally include doctors and senior nurses from various specialties such as emergency medicine, anesthetics, general or internal medicine.